 UCSD is a member of the University’s partner college network, bringing university-level courses to students across the South West.
 The partnership works closely with employers to develop degrees and other higher-level qualifications designed to increase student employment and career progression prospects.

-We offer Higher Education courses awarded by Plymouth University.
+We offer Higher Education courses awarded by University of Plymouth.
 Our Foundation Degrees usually have at least one built-in progression route to an Honours Degree (often one-year courses are available at the University, or in some cases, another institution).